moradisaed/ADMD/README.md

 # ADMD
 Absolute directional mean difference (ADMD) algorithm for small infrared target detection

-Both MATLAB and OpenCV implementation of the following paper:
+Both MATLAB and OpenCV implementations of the following paper:
 Fast and robust small infrared target detection using absolute directional mean difference algorithm

 If you are using these codes in your researches, kindly cite the following paper: